 ENGL 214.2.
 Writing Studies Research Seminar.
 This course builds upon concepts covered in ENGL 213.2 and provides guided instruction in composition and writing tutoring research.
 Students identify a topic of interest, then develop and carry out a small-scale research project.
 Students are expected to present or publish their research for a wider audience in a venue appropriate to the purpose and context of the project.
 Prerequisites: ENGL 213.2, cGPA of 3.00, or permission of instructor.

 ENGL 216.
 Professional Communication.
 Introduction to business and technical composing practices and genres with an emphasis on audience awareness, document design, and project development and management.
 Includes critical rhetorical study and creation of job and grant application materials, manuals, proposals, print and digital marketing materials, and other deliverables requested as part of the class’s service learning collaboration with local nonprofit organizations.

 ENGL 217.
 Introduction to Writing Arts.
 Students explore foundational concepts in writing studies in order to understand writing as both a subject of study and a significant symbolic activity in our everyday lives.
 (WI)

 ENGL 224.
 Introduction to Journalism.
-An integrative journalism course in which students will learn how to report, write, edit and pitch news and features for a variety of media outlets; taught by an active media professional, with assistance and resources from Moravian College's Zinczenko Center for Integrative Media.
-Fall.
+An integrative journalism course in which students will learn how to report, write, edit and pitch news and features for a variety of media outlets; taught by an active media professional, with assistance and resources from Moravian's Zinczenko Center for Integrative Media.

 ENGL 232.
 Art of the Theater.
 Aesthetic, historical, and production aspects of theater.
 Practical experience in production.
-Alternate years.
 (M6)